3. You Must Be Born Again!

 - Water is a reference to physical birth.
 In the first nine months of our lives, we live in a fluid in an amniotic sack in our mother’s womb.
-Those that hold to this line of thinking believe that Jesus is saying that a person needs not only a physical birth but also a spiritual birth, too.
-This is a very literal interpretation, and not as many scholars hold this view.
+Those who hold to this line of thinking believe that Jesus is saying that a person needs a physical birth and a spiritual birth.
+This is a literal interpretation, and few scholars hold this view.

 - The second is that water is a symbol of the Word of God.
 We are told in the Scriptures that Christ cleanses the Church “to make her holy, cleansing her by the washing with water through the word…” (Ephesians 5:26).
 In another place, Jesus put it like this: “you are already clean because of the word I have spoken to you” (John 15:5).
 In this interpretation, Jesus is saying that the Spirit of God uses the Word of God as the means to convict one of sin and explain what God has done to cleanse us from all sin.
 In this particular interpretation, water is symbolic of the cleansing power of the Word of God to purify our way—by living according to the Word of God (Psalm 119:9).

-- Another interpretation is that water is symbolic of the cleansing and regeneration work of the Spirit in a person’s life when he or she turns to Christ: 4“But when the kindness and love of God our Savior appeared, 5he saved us, not because of righteous things we had done, but because of his mercy.
+- Another interpretation is that water is symbolic of the cleansing and regeneration work of the Spirit in a person's life when they turn to Christ: 4“But when the kindness and love of God our Savior appeared, 5he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit” (Titus 3:4-5).

 - The fourth interpretation is that water is typical of repentance.
 Some believe that being baptized was what Jesus meant, but baptism is an outward expression of an inward change of heart.
 It is what happens on the inside that makes all the difference.
-At the time of the encounter with Nicodemus, John the Baptist was still preaching a baptism of repentance (Mark 1:4; Acts 19:4).
+At the time of Jesus' conversation with Nicodemus, John the Baptist was still preaching a baptism of repentance (Mark 1:4; Acts 19:4).
 Being dipped under the water was a way of saying to the world that one had repented (repentance means to change one's mind) and died to one’s past life and was waiting for the coming of the Spirit with Messiah's (Christ's) arrival.
 Repentance is no longer a popular word in our day.
 Some teach that one only has to believe in Christ, but the message of Christ was that, unless people repent and believe, they will perish (Luke 13:3-5).
-During a recent search, I found the word “repent” seventy-five times in the Bible by using biblegateway.com, obviously showing that it is an important topic that should not be discounted or in any way underemphasized.

 I believe all four interpretations are valid, so we should not be dogmatic about any of them.
-It is common to find layers of truth in God’s Word when we look at a statement like this.
+It is common to find layers of truth in God’s Word when looking at a statement like this.
 The important thing is to examine your heart and consider whether you have practiced true biblical repentance from sin.
 Have you asked for the Holy Spirit to cleanse you and renew you?
 Do you genuinely want to be free from habits that mar your character and soul and cause pain in your life and the lives of others around you?
-If we have truly repented of all known sin, the Spirit of God will illuminate the things that we need to let go, the things that we need to give up or to change.
+If we have truly repented of all known sin, the Spirit of God will illuminate the things we need to let go of, the things that we need to give up or to change.
 However, that is not all!
-The Holy Spirit is faithful to reveal not only the truth, but also He will lead us into truth.
-God supplies not only the roadmap to redemption but also the vehicle to get us to our destination.
-What is needed is a spiritual awakening or birth, which comes about because of an impartation of life from God through His Word and His Spirit and not through our works of righteousness.
-What we see in this passage of Scripture is a man who is waking up to his own need and seeking a spiritual rebirth.
+The Holy Spirit is faithful to reveal the truth and lead us into truth.
+God supplies the roadmap to redemption and the vehicle to get us to our destination.
+What is needed is spiritual awakening or birth, which comes about because of an impartation of life from God through His Word and His Spirit and not through our works of righteousness.
+In this passage of Scripture, we see a man waking up to his own need and seeking a spiritual rebirth.

-Question 4) How do people know if they have been born of water and of the Spirit?
+Question 4) How do people know if they have been born of water and the Spirit?
 What do you think?
-What evidence should we see in the life of a person who has indeed received the gift of salvation and been born again (or born from above)?
+What evidence should we see in a person who has received the gift of salvation and been born again (or born from above)?

-Let’s take some time to go over some of the evidence of a person being born-again, but beware that these things are not seen as check marks of things that you can do.
+Let's take some time to go over some evidence of a person being born-again, but beware that these things are not seen as checkmarks of things you can do.
 They are the fruit of an inner change wrought by the Spirit and not by our flesh.

 - Do you honestly believe the Gospel?
-We are not talking about a mental acknowledgment to the truth of the message, but a heart belief that lives out godly values in your daily life.
-Your life will show if you believe or not.
+We are not talking about a mental acknowledgment of the message's truth, but a heart belief that lives out godly values in your daily life.
+Your life will show if you believe it or not.
 Jesus said, “By their fruit you will recognize them.
 Do people pick grapes from thorn bushes, or figs from thistles?”
 (Matthew 7:16).
 There should be growing evidence of the fruit of the Spirit in your life (Galatians 5:16-25).

 - Is there a thankful and loving heart of appreciation toward the Lord Jesus for dying on the cross for you?